ColinKennedy/auto_docstring/README.md

 The tool supports sphinx-style docstrings as well as Google, numpy, and epydoc styles.

-To use the auto-generator, just place your cursor in the function that you want to create documentation for and run the auto_docstring command.

 [![demo](https://asciinema.org/a/AeIPtOBsBPuEHsPvUZqDQXwDd.png)](https://asciinema.org/a/AeIPtOBsBPuEHsPvUZqDQXwDd?autoplay=1&t=1)

+# How To Use
+To use the auto-generator, just place your cursor wherever you want to create the docstring and run the auto_docstring command.

 # Installation